Attitude Era: Success

 At the beginning of the era, when Bret Hart planned his exit from the company, he was reportedly also unhappy with the new direction that the WWF was taking.
 On November 8, 1997, Vince McMahon responded to WWF fans in an online letter published on his AOL site, where he stated:

 In this age of sports-entertainment, the World Wrestling Federation REFUSES to insult its audience in terms of "Baby Faces" and "Heels".
 In 1997, how many people do you truly know who are strictly "good" guys or "bad" guys? [..]
 You DEMAND a more sophisticated approach!
 You DEMAND to be intellectually challenged!
 You DEMAND a product with ATTITUDE, and as owner of this company--it is my responsibility to give you exactly what you want!

 The changes made to create the Attitude Era paid off as it saved the WWF as a company.
 In 1998, television viewership of Raw Is War doubled.
 In the ratings war, Raw began matching Nitro.
-However both companies benefitted from an overall boom in professional wrestling that year, pushing it into mainstream relevance (to levels last seen during the late 80s) filling up the most watched TV shows in the US, a large increase in PPV sales and a boom in merchandise.
-Attendance at WWF live events more than doubled, from 1.1 million to 2.5 million, from 1997 to 1999, whereas Raw Is War also became the most watched show on US cable TV.
+However both companies benefitted from an overall boom in professional wrestling that year, pushing it into mainstream relevance (to levels last seen during the late 1980s) filling up the most watched television shows in the United States, a large increase in PPV sales and a boom in merchandise.
+Attendance at WWF live events more than doubled, from 1.1 million to 2.5 million, from 1997 to 1999, whereas Raw Is War also became the most watched show on US cable television.

 Vince McMahon referred to the revamped wrestling as "storytelling" and that viewers tune in for "entertainment".
 He also commented, in response to criticism, that wrestling is less violent or sexually suggestive compared to pop culture.
 Others in the industry called McMahon a "creative genius", praising him for his aggressive and ambitious business style.
 By 1999, WCW was fading whereas the WWF was continuing to ride the wave of the Attitude Era success.
 WWF would eventually purchase WCW outright in 2001 and incorporate its properties and talent into the Attitude Era.
 Wrestlemania 2000 became the highest-grossing non-boxing PPV of all time.